mmphego/mmphego.github.io/_posts/2019-10-03-Why-you-need-to-stop-using-Git-Hooks.md

 - `mkdir -p ~/.git-template`
 - `git config --global init.templateDir ~/.git-template` : This tells git to copy everything in ~/.git-templates to your project `.git/` directory when you run `git init`
-- `pre-commit init-templatedir ~/.git-template` : This will install the current hooks into the template directory and ensure that everytime you clone or create a repository pre-commit hooks will be installed.
+- `pre-commit init-templatedir ~/.git-template`: This will install the current hooks into the template directory and ensure that every time you clone or create a repository pre-commit hooks will be installed.

 # Custom Hooks

-It's easy to [create your own custom hooks](https://pre-commit.com/#new-hooks) and share them with the community.
+It's easy to [create your custom hooks](https://pre-commit.com/#new-hooks) and share them with the community.
-Since I deprecated [my native git-hooks](http://bit.ly/2MOKasK), I have been constantly updating (WIP) [my custom hooks](https://github.com/mmphego/pre-commit-hooks) which you are more than welcome to checkout and contributions are welcome.
+Since I deprecated [my native git-hooks](http://bit.ly/2MOKasK), I have been constantly updating (WIP) [my custom hooks](https://github.com/mmphego/pre-commit-hooks) which you are more than welcome to check out and contributions are welcome.

 Alternatively see my `.pre-commit-config.yaml`